Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-interface-shortcuts.md

 ### Using a comment as a prompt

 We can also use natural language to describe the function we want in a comment and Copilot will suggest code to meet those requirements.
-In this case, the more information we include, the more likely that Copilot will be able to respond with what we're looking for.
+In this case, the more information we include, the more likely it is that Copilot will be able to respond with what we're looking for.
 For example, if we know that we'll be sorting inputs and want to use a particular algorithm, we should mention that in our comment.
 If we don't, Copilot will make a best guess at what we want and may choose a slower or otherwise less optimal algorithm.

 Let's try out another example to show off creating code from a comment.
 This time, we'll start with the prompt:
 ```py